HenryLoo/blog/_posts/2020-08-14-actraiser.markdown

 Any buildings or roads that you construct are also shown during [the descent transitions](https://www.youtube.com/watch?v=UHyJH3GPIsA) before each platforming level.
 I thought this was a really neat visual effect.

 # Audio
-- **☑ Very enjoyable to listen to (both music and sfx)**
-- ☐ There are some good tunes
-- ☐ Nothing stands out
-- ☐ The music/sound design hurts the play experience

----

 Sound effects are serviceable.
 Attack sounds sometimes cut out for some reason.

 The music in this game is amazing.
 Yuzo Koshiro made some extremely memorable tunes for ActRaiser's soundtrack.
 My favourite track is the [Fillmore theme](https://www.youtube.com/watch?v=MxCJJxoWwII).